mbojan/nba-trades/Manuscript.md

 </div>

 At this point one could either choose a non-Poissonian reference measure or simplify data by dychotomizing the counts (any number of trades vs no trades at all) and proceeding with a binary ERGM.
-The homophily coeficient binary ERGM controlling for season- and division-specific trading rates is equal to
+The homophily coefficient in the binary ERGM fit to all seasonal trade networks simultaneously, including season- and division-specific effects, is equal to 0.0122759 (standard error of 0.065, z-statistic of 0.188) showing no avoidance patterns.
+The complete model is presented in Table \@ref(tab:model-binary-table) in the Appendix.

 Once properly conditioning the test for each of these necessary caveats, we find that in none of the seasons are teams more likely to avoid trading with other teams from within their division.
 As can be verified in the "funnel plot" presented in Figure \@ref(fig:seasonal-ergms), each the seasonal homophily coefficients fall within the white cone of statistical *in*significance.